nathonius/py5Q/README.md

 # py5Q: Python bindings for the Das Keyboard 5Q
 ## Installation
-For now, you'll need to clone the repo and impor the repo in another script.
+For now, you'll need to clone the repo and import the repo in another script.

 ## Usage